History ｜ Chronological Table

 Developed glass frit for laser-sealing of ceramic package.

-Started processing operations for FPD-related glass substrates in China (Nanjing).
+Started processing operations for FPD-related glass in China (Nanjing).

 Acquired European glass fiber business of PPG Industries, Inc.